 A new, global force of action in the arts is emerging.
 It’s called solidarity via the global media.
 Yes!
 We are working on the fringes, but we are moving towards the center.
-Who are we?
-Artists.
-And more specifically, artists engaged with new media, politics, social issues, and all things post reality.

 We are showing that live, broadcast media in the hands of artists can become a vibrant platform that coalesces around ideas, issues and forms of expression: anything is possible, anything!
-Thank you, thank you Livestream, where it all takes place.

-The Post Reality Show: TALK MEDIA! is just beginning.
+The Post Reality Show: TALK MEDIA! is just a beginning.
 And thank you Capital Fringe Festival for giving us a jumpstart!
 We’re going to show that Washington, DC is more than politicians and media pundits generating noise.
 It is our intent to spread the word: that our serious, amusing, surreal, thoughtful, aesthetic and sometimes over-the-top commentary can cut through the hype.
 That’s the old reality.
 This is the post!